Benefits for Passengers

 Expanding Heathrow is an opportunity to set a new benchmark for passenger experience, and build an airport with facilities that respond to passengers’ needs both today and in the future.
 By considering how the latest technologies will shape the passenger journey of tomorrow, we plan to deliver an expanded airport that anticipates the needs of the passengers of 2030 and beyond, all delivered in a sustainable and affordable way.

 Heathrow expansion will mean improved passenger service with new long-haul destinations, and more flights.
 This will create competition and choice for passengers, making flying more accessible to people in every nation and region of the UK.
 Long haul connections are vital to support jobs growth in key economic sectors, particularly those that have colleagues or clients in every region of the world

-New public transport infrastructure such as Crossrail, HS2, upgrades to the Piccadilly Line, and proposed Western Rail Access and Southern Rail Access, have the capacity to treble Heathrow’s rail capacity by 2040 and dramatically reduce journey times.
-With these improvements, by 2030, 70% of Britain’s population will be within three hours of the airport.
+New public transport infrastructure such as Crossrail, HS2, upgrades to the Piccadilly Line, and proposed Western Rail Access and Southern Rail Access, will enable millions more people to reach the airport once the new runway is complete and dramatically reduce journey times.
+If all of these improvements are delivered, by 2030, 44% of Britain’s population will be within 3 hours of the airport.